Research

 Selected Work in Progress

-Intergenerational Mobility and Housing Wealth in the United States, with Ariel Binder, Kate Pennington and John Voohreis
+Intergenerational Mobility and Housing Wealth in the United States, with Ariel Binder and John Voohreis

 Taxation of Innovation and Innovators, with Joel Slemrod and Stefanie Stantcheva